gangstead/yarn-unraveled/exercises/1_create_project/README-LAST.md

   "license": "MIT"
 }
 ```
+Some notes:
+- They are basically the same.
+- NPM asks about testing and starts a `scripts` section of your `package.json`.
+If you don't specify anything it will make a place holder with a failing return value - a gentle reminder.
+If you run `npm init` on a project that

-They are basically the same.
-NPM asks about testing and starts a `scripts` section of your `package.json` other than that they ask the same questions and create the same file.
-NPM and Yarn are two different implementations but they are doing the same things and at run time Node doesn't care which one set up the project for you.
+- Other than that they ask the same questions and create the same file.
+- NPM and Yarn are two different implementations but they are doing the same things and at run time Node doesn't care which one set up the project for you.
+The NPM one is